digitalquery/wp-vagrant/README.markdown

 * Quickly create a fresh WP instance served up via the Vagrant server.
 * Optionally specify which version of WP to install
 * Can be dropped into an existing WP directory to provide a LEMP testing and development server with minimal config changes
-* Can loads database dump as part of provisioning
+* Can load database dump as part of provisioning
-* Renames al l domain references using [WP-CLI](wp-cli.org)
+* Renames all domain references using WP-CLI
 * Dumps the database to the shared folder on `vagrant destroy` — (this needs the [vagrant triggers plugin](https://github.com/emyl/vagrant-triggers) to be installed from [(https://github.com/emyl/vagrant-triggers)](https://github.com/emyl/vagrant-triggers))
 * Remote debugging using XDebug